 CIMdata’s PLM Benefits Appraisal Guide is designed to help potential PLM users evaluate the applicability and payoffs of PLM in their enterprise, and to help existing users of PLM monitor the impact it is having on their product programs.

-2015 edition now available for pre-order.
+2015 edition now available.
 The PLM MAR Series provides detailed information and in-depth analysis on the worldwide PLM market.
 It contains analyses of major trends and issues, leading PLM providers, revenue analyses for geographical regions and industry sectors, and historical and projected data on market growth.

-These reports offer country-specific analyses of the PLM market during calendar year 2013.
+These reports offer country-specific analyses of the PLM market.
 Their focus is on PLM investment and use in industrial markets.
 Reports cover Brazil, Germany, India, Japan, Russia, South Korea, and the United States.